nette/sandbox/readme.md

 Make directories `temp` and `log` writable.
 Navigate your browser to the `www` directory and you will see a welcome page.
-PHP 5.4 allows you run `php -S localhost:8888 -t www` to start the webserver and then visit `http://localhost:8888` in your browser.
+PHP 5.4 allows you run `php -S localhost:8888 -t www` to start the web server and then visit `http://localhost:8888` in your browser.